arjunperingalam/E-Commerce/README.md

-# Long-Starr
+# Full-Featured E-Commerce Platform
-A comprehensive website for Longstar, A shopping website with a dedicated admin panel and control
+A comprehensive website for E-Commerce, A shopping website with a dedicated admin panel and control